ZZzzaaKK/clique-cover-lp/README.md

 ## Analysis

 To compare results of different algorithms, you can run `python src/comparison.py <results-file1> <results-file2> ...` with two or more of these results files.
-This will output analysis plots in the `results/analyses` directory.
+This will output analysis plots in the specified directory.
+You can also run `python src/comparison_enhanced.py` to get statistical analyses in the `results/analyses` directory.

 ## Curation